-1 Names of credit rating agencies used Bank has approved all the External Credit Rating agencies accredited by RBI for the purpose of credit risk rating of domestic borrowal accounts, i.e. CRISIL, CARE Edge, India Ratings & Research Pvt.
+1 Names of credit rating Bank has approved all the External Credit Rating agencies used agencies accredited by RBI for the purpose of credit risk rating of domestic borrowal accounts, i.e. CRISIL, CARE Edge, India Ratings & Research Pvt.
 Ltd., ICRA, Brick Work Ratings, ACUITE, Infomerics and International Credit Rating agencies, i.e, Standard and Poor, Moody's and FITCH.
-2 Changes if any, since prior period disclosure in the identified rating agencies and reasons for the same.
-No change 3 Types of exposure for which each agency is used

-(i) For European with a sentential continue C.1 (i) For Exposure with a contractual maturity of less than or equal to one year (except Cash Credit, Overdraft and other Revolving Credits), Short -Term Rating given by ECRA will be applicable (ii) For Domestic Cash Credit, Overdrafts and other Revolving Credits (irrespective of the period) and/ or Term Loan exposures of over one year, Long Term Rating will be applicable. (iii) For Overseas exposures, irrespective of the contractual maturity, Long Term Rating given by IRAs will be applicable. (iv) Rating by the agencies is used for both fund based and non-fund based exposures. (iv) Rating assigned to one particular entity within a corporate group cannot be used to risk weight other entities within the same group.
-4 Description of the Long -term Issue Specific (our own exposures or other process used to transfer issuance of debt by the same borrower-constituent/ public issue rating on to counter-party) Ratings or Issuer (borrower-constituent/ comparable assets in the counter-party) Ratings can be applied to other unrated Banking book. exposures of the same borrower-constituent/ counterparty in the following cases: (i) If the Issue Specific Rating or Issuer Rating maps to Risk Weight equal to or higher than the unrated exposures, any other unrated exposure on the same counter-party will be assigned the same Risk Weight, if the exposure ranks paripassu or junior to the rated exposure in all aspects (ii) In cases where the borrower-constituent/ counter- party has issued a debt (which is not a borrowing from our Bank), the rating given to that debt may be applied to Bank's unrated exposures if the Bank's exposure ranks paripassu or senior to the specific rated debt in 1 all respects and the maturity of unrated Bank's exposure is not later than Maturity of rated debt.
+2 Changes if any, since No change prior period disclosure in the identified rating agencies and reasons for the same.
+3 Types of exposure for The External Credit Rating assigned by an agency is which each agency is considered only if it fully takes into account the credit used exposure of the Bank.
+Bank is entitled to use the ratings of all the above identified Rating Agency rating for various types of exposures as follows: (i) For Exposure with a contractual maturity of less than or equal to one year (except Cash Credit, Overdraft and other Revolving Credits), Short -Term Rating given by ECRA will be applicable (ii) For Domestic Cash Credit, Overdrafts and other Revolving Credits (irrespective of the period) and/ or Term Loan exposures of over one year, Long Term Rating will be applicable. (iii) For Overseas exposures, irrespective of the contractual maturity, Long Term Rating given by IRAs will be applicable. (iv) Rating by the agencies is used for both fund based and non-fund based exposures. (iv) Rating assigned to one particular entity within a corporate group cannot be used to risk weight other D : :: C :: 1 entities within the same group.
+4 Description of the Long -term Issue Specific (our own exposures or other process used to transfer public issue rating on to issuance of debt by the same borrower-constituent/ counter-party) Ratings or Issuer (borrower-constituent/ comparable assets in the counter-party) Ratings of Issuer (boffower-constituent) counter-party) Ratings can be applied to other unrated Banking book. exposures of the same borrower-constituent/ Danking book. counterparty in the following cases: (i) If the Issue Specific Rating or Issuer Rating maps to Risk Weight equal to or higher than the unrated exposures, any other unrated exposure on the same counter-party will be assigned the same Risk Weight, if the exposure ranks paripassu or junior to the rated exposure in all aspects (ii) In cases where the borrower-constituent/ counter- party has issued a debt (which is not a borrowing from our Bank), the rating given to that debt may be applied to Bank's unrated exposures if the Bank's exposure ranks paripassu or senior to the specific rated debt in all respects and the maturity of unrated Bank's exposure is not later than Maturity of rated debt.